 Several commercial and open-source dynamic robotic simulators use a modular software design that enables integration with different rendering engines.
 For instance, Gazebo\cite{koenig2004design} uses the OGRE rendering engine by default but also provides experimental support for Nvidia Optix.
 Similarly, the SOFA simulator \cite{faure2012sofa} supports several rendering options such as Unity, Godot, and Unreal engine.
 In this work, it was decided to build a customized rendering engine rather than using available all-purpose rendering engines to upgrade the AMBF simulation.
 Some advantages of creating a new engine instead of using existing ones are optimized rendering performance as the render only needs to support material models relevant to AMBF simulations, application-specific optimizations such as disabling frustum culling in low geometry scenes, and simplified development of application-specific features.

-For AMBF, our previous work \cite{barragan2024_realistic} presented a plugin that enabled rendering AMBF scenes using Blender's built-in rendering engines, EEVEE and Cycles\cite{astuti2022comparison}, and using ROS \cite{quigley2009ros} as a communication layer.
+For AMBF, our previous work \cite{barragan2024_realistic} presented a plugin that enabled rendering AMBF scenes using Blender's built-in rendering engines, EEVEE and Cycles\cite{astuti2022comparison}, and used the Robotic Operating System (ROS) \cite{quigley2009ros} as a communication layer.
 This plugin permitted AMBF to use all rendering features provided by Blender; however, it could not render scenes at interactive rates due to communication latency and the processing overhead of Blender's interface.
-Compared to our previous work, the proposed simulation framework presents several optimizations that simultaneously improve visual fidelity and rendering speed.
-The framework's overall performance can be attributed to the use of a modern graphics API and a lightweight communication layer between AMBF and the rendering engine.
+Compared to our previous work, the proposed rendering engine presents several optimizations that simultaneously improve visual fidelity and rendering speed.
+The systems's overall performance can be attributed to the use of a modern graphics API and a lightweight communication layer between AMBF and the proposed rendering engine.

-The Vulkan API caught our attention due to its great performance on ray tracing \cite{souza2021analysis, saed2022vulkan}, and complex shading advancements \cite{danliden2020multi} that could facilitate advanced visual effects such as light reflection and detailed material textures.
-Furthermore, the Vulkan API is cross-platform \cite{sellers2016vulkan, ioannidis2020multithreaded} and facilitates the use of ray tracing acceleration units\cite{montoto2021hands}.
+The Vulkan API caught our attention due to its great performance on ray-tracing \cite{souza2021analysis, saed2022vulkan}, and complex shading advancements \cite{danliden2020multi} that could facilitate advanced visual effects such as light reflection and detailed material textures.
+Furthermore, the Vulkan API is cross-platform \cite{sellers2016vulkan, ioannidis2020multithreaded} and facilitates the use of ray-tracing acceleration units\cite{montoto2021hands}.
 Vulkan has been increasingly implemented in recent academic research \cite{unterguggenberger2023vulkan}.
 Taking advantage of the low-level API and integration compatibility, Vulkan has been deployed into various domains: physics particle simulation \cite{zverev2021development, ozvoldik2021assembly}, efficient data visualization \cite{rossant2021high}, deformable body simulation \cite{kamnert2023real}, and surgical simulations \cite{xu2021surrol, maul2021x}.
 Given all the advantages presented, Vulkan is an excellent option for modern rendering engines.